 Do you ever put off cleaning your home because it’s such a boring way to spend the day?
-Some of us would rather spend an afternoon in the dentist’s chair or listen to a bunch of fourth graders practice the recorder.
-But what if you could make cleaning more fun, so you’d actually enjoy the process?
-With the right strategies, it’s possible!
+What if you could make cleaning more fun, so you’d actually enjoy the process?

 Next time you’re trying to talk yourself into cleaning, try one of these tricks to make cleaning more enjoyable.
 They may not turn you into someone who looks forward to cleaning day, but they’ll certainly make it less of a chore.